List of television stations in Bangladesh

-Around 45 privately owned television channels were permitted by the Government of Bangladesh as of 2019, of which thirty four are currently on air.
-Five television channels, namely CSB News, Channel 1, Diganta Television, Islamic TV, and Channel 16, have been taken off air.
+Around 48 privately owned television channels were permitted by the Government of Bangladesh as of 2025, of which thirty-six are currently on air.
+Six television channels, namely STV-US, CSB News, Channel 1, Diganta Television, Islamic TV, and Channel 16, have been taken off air.
 Bangladesh has four state-owned television stations, of which only three broadcast on terrestrial television, which are BTV Dhaka, BTV Chittagong, and Sangsad Television.
-In total, there are 49 television channels in Bangladesh, with 38 currently on-air.
+In total, there are 52 television channels in Bangladesh, with 40 currently on air.

 State-owned

 As of today, Bangladesh has four state-owned television channels.
-Among them, Bangladesh Television is the oldest, founded in 1964.
+Among them, Bangladesh Television (BTV) is the oldest, founded in 1964.